RedPointGlobal/redpoint-mdm/README.md

 1. Install kubectl. ( https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/ )
 2. Install HELM. ( https://helm.sh/docs/intro/install/ )
 3. Have a Kubernetes solution available to use. ( https://kubernetes.io/docs/setup/production-environment/turnkey-solutions/ )
-4. Have an Ingress Controller solution deployed in your Kubernetes cluster (https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/)
-5. Have a MongoDB database server available to use for the MDM application Databases. ( https://docs.mongodb.com/v4.4/installation/).
+4. Have a MongoDB database server available to use for the MDM application Databases. ( https://docs.mongodb.com/v4.4/installation/).
 This can also be a managed solution like mongo Atlas.
-(As of this writing, MDM has been tested on MongoDB version 4.4)
-6. Clone this repository ( git clone https://github.com/RedPointGlobal/rp-mdm.git )
-7. If you dont have a docker ID, create one at https://hub.docker.com/ and provide Redpoint Support with your account ID so they can grant you permissions to pull the MDM container images
+5. Have a docker ID and provide it to Redpoint Support so they can grant you permissions to pull the MDM container images
-8. Have a license key to activate a Trial for Production License.
+6. Have a license key to activate a Trial for Production License.
 Contact Redpoint support for an activation key

 ### Install Procedure